grafana/k6-docs/docs/sources/v0.47.x/testing-guides/api-load-testing.md

 ---
 title: 'API load testing'
 head_title: 'Intro to API Load Testing: The k6 Guide'
-excerpt: 'Load testing APIs has many facets.
+description: 'Load testing APIs has many facets.
 This guide introduces you to performance testing and provides best practices to load test your APIs with k6.'
 weight: 01
 noindex: true
 ---